dorshinar/blog/content/blog/impossible-state-with-typescript/impossible-state-with-typescript.md

 };
 ```

-Inside our `if` block Typescript is able to narrow down the type of our prop from `PendingLoadingIndicatorProps | SuccessfulLoadingIndicatorProps | FailedLoadingIndicatorProps` to `FailedLoadingIndicatorProps`, and ensures us that the `message` prop exists.
+Inside our `if` block Typescript is able to narrow down the type of our props from `PendingLoadingIndicatorProps | SuccessfulLoadingIndicatorProps | FailedLoadingIndicatorProps` to `FailedLoadingIndicatorProps`, and ensures us that the `message` prop exists.

 If we now tried to render our `RequestLoadingIndicator` with a message and a state other than `FAILED`, we would get compile time error: